 Section Key information to be provided 5.
-Experience, Capacity and Engagement In addition to you and your partner organizations' capacity (staff, resources, and relationships) and experience relevant to the project, you will be asked to describe: • your prior experience with capital projects • any required licenses or permits related to providing services in relation to this project • your capacity and experience serving any intended target population(s) • your engagement of individuals with lived or living experience of homelessness in the development and implementation of your project If you are not an Indigenous, First Nations, Metis or Inuit-led organization and you identified serving these individuals and families as a target population in Section 3, you will need to respond to additional questions regarding your organization's cultural competency and capacity.
+Experience, Capacity and Engagement In addition to you and your partner organizations' capacity (staff, resources, and relationships) and experience relevant to the project, you will be asked to describe: your prior experience with capital projects any required licenses or permits related to providing services in relation to this project your capacity and experience serving any intended target population(your engagement of individuals with lived or living experience of homelessness in the development and implementation of your project lf you are not an Indigenous, First Nations, Metis or Inuit-led organization and you identified serving these individuals and families as a target population in Section 3, you will need to respond to additional questions regarding your organization's cultural competency and capacity.
+In addition, if you identified as a non-racialized led organization, but will serve these individual and families as a target population in Section 3, you will need to respond to additional questions regarding your organization's cultural competency and capacity.
 6. Location and Site Information This section will need to be completed for any project that has chosen (and ideally secured) a specific site.
 Describe details about why this location/site is suitable.
 E.g., What makes the location suitable and/or desirable?
 (Nearby amenities and supports such as public transportation, medical institutions, schools, recreational facilities, commercial/retail stores) 7.
-Project Workplan Please provide the timeline and project phases, key activities, and dates for this project for the period of September 1, 2021, to March 31, 2022.
-8. Project Budget Applicants will be asked to provide both the total funding required by the project and the amount that would be requested from Reaching Home for the project period ending March 31, 2022.
+Project Workplan Please provide the timeline and project phases, key activities, and dates for this project for the period of July 1, 2022, to March 31, 2024.
+8. Project Budget Applicants will be asked to provide both the total funding required by the project and the amount that would be requested from Reaching Home for the project period ending March 31, 2024.
 Additional considerations include: Community Contributions: Applications that have matching in-kind and/or cash contribution will be given priority for funding consideration.
 Linking with the Province or City: Efforts should be made to link with provincial or municipal funding.
 RH funds can be used to complement other capital investments made by a province, or municipality; however, Reaching Home funding must not duplicate or displace funding from other programs (i.e., should be used to fill a gap in these instances).
 In this section, you will also need to: Complete and upload your project budget using the Excel project budget template (found on the Important Documents page).
-This template has 2 worksheets:
+This template has 3 worksheets: Worksheet 1: Project Capital Budget